A wireless network lets you get online from your laptop, tablet or smartphone anywhere within your home, without

 Step 7: Boost your wi-fi

 If you’ve tried the above and your wireless network still doesn’t reach every room, consider a wi-fi range extender, also called a repeater.

-The BT 11ac Wi-Fi Range Extender (£50) boosts your wi-fi signal so it can be used in otherwise out-of-range places in your home.
+The BT Dual-Band Wi-Fi Extender 610 (£29.99) boosts your wi-fi signal so it can be used in otherwise out-of-range places in your home.

-If you are looking for a more portable solution – such as for a laptop, opt for a wi-fi dongle.
+If you are looking for a more portable solution – such as for a laptop - opt for a wi-fi dongle.
 These plug into a USB port, adding wi-fi connectivity.
-Prices start from £25 at Connected Home.
+Prices start from £29.99 at Connected Home.

 Step 8: Using home hotspots to expand your wireless and wired network

-This is a particularly good way to connect your Smart TV to the net.
+This is a particularly good way to connect devices - such as a games console, HD TV or laptop - in rooms away from the router.